ry2223/BTBG_Academy/README.md

 The selected color can be seen on the shop page after clicking on any product in the product's details section (on the bottom).
-If the color hasn't been selected, then it will be displayed as "Not specified".
+If the color has not been selected, then it will be displayed as "Not specified".

 Other information